 There was also a camp science-fiction/horror aspect to glam rock, another theatrical 1970s musical phenomenon more associated with London than Los Angeles.
 In the case of glam rock, however, there were notable Los Angeles exponents like Brett Smiley, Jobriath, Sparks, and Zolar X. Glam rock and celluloid combined most famously in the British film, The Rocky Horror Picture Show.
 In Los Angeles, however, Phantom of the Paradise is perhaps even more loved.

-While the Cramps created psychobilly, a similar music, horror punk, crawled out of New Jersey, thanks to its progenitors, the Misfits.
+While the Cramps created psychobilly, a similar subgenre called horror punk crawled forth from New Jersey, thanks to its progenitors, the Misfits.
 The Misfits were similarly steeped in 1950s monster movies and B-movie sci-fi.
 The band’s logo was based on the logo of Famous Monsters of Filmland.
 Singer Glen Danzig disbanded the group in 1983 and formed Samhain, a Deathrock band named after the Celtic holiday from which Halloween is derived.
 They released their debut on Danzig’s Plan 9 label.

 From 1989 – 2005, Danzig lived in a suitably creepy Craftsman home in Los Feliz before moving to a home in Cheviot Hills that overlooks a golf course and was once owned by Lucile Ball.
 Since 1987, however, he’s continued to make dark metal with his band, Danzig.
 Meanwhile, Danzig’s former creepy Craftsman thankfully looks pretty much the same as it did when he lived there — overgrown and run-down with a bare light dangling over the porch.
 I can’t remember if there’s still a pile of bricks in the yard.